 Next, it’s important to consider whether children were breastfed or bottle fed.
 The two types of feeding require different tongue positions, and they can contribute to the habitual tongue position children have as they grow.
 The position of the tongue is a crucial influence on the development of the mouth.
 When a child is breastfed, they develop a healthy habit of holding their tongue at the roof of their mouth most of the time.
 This stimulates the development of the upper jaw, which is also the floor of the nasal cavity.
 Bottle feeding, on the other hand, encourages a tongue position lower in the mouth, which doesn’t stimulate the development of the upper palate and can lead to a narrower airway.

 The process can be accelerated by allergies, which cause swelling of the tonsils and/or adenoids.
 This narrows the nasal passage and can lead to mouth breathing.
 Mouth breathing also keeps the tongue off the roof of the mouth.

 In treating this issue, parents should talk to their doctor about the possibility that tonsils and/or adenoids may be the problem.
 Surgery can remove problematic tonsils and adenoids to open up the airway.

 If the problem is the arch development and/or tongue position, Healthy Start is a great option for this.
 It retrains the tongue to stay in a proper position at night, encouraging the development of the upper palate and airway.
 It also pushes to help the airway expand.

 An expanded airway can eliminate sleep disordered breathing.
 And when the breathing problem goes away, so will many of the symptoms.

-If you know or suspect that your child may be experiencing problems breathing during sleep, please call (614) 848-5001 today for an appointment with Columbus sleep dentist Dr. Firouzian.
+If you know or suspect that your child may be experiencing problems breathing during sleep, please call (614) 848-5001 today for an appointment with Columbus, Ohio dentist Dr. Firouzian.